capital-american/Capital-American-Shaman/src/pages/blog/what-are-cbd-gummies.md

  All American Shaman products at Capital CBD are third party tested for safety and efficacy.
 You can scan the QR code on our products to find all relevant details, the next time you shop with us.

-## Shop CBD Gummies at Capital American Shaman in Austin
+## CBD Gummies at Capital American Shaman in Austin Tx

 Visit the best CBD store in Austin, explore a wide range of CBD products including gummies at Capital CBD.
 Our store in Austin is designed as a wellness center and is more than an ordinary CBD store.
 It’s hands down Austin’s #1 source for CBD products.
 If you're looking for the best CBD Austin has to offer and you're looking for "Cbd near me," you've probably found us.
 Come in and browse our range of items, and let us help you create a regimen that will help you live your best life.